Music plays a central role in the life of the Vaughan and the School takes great pride in the very high standards of the music-making.

 Key Stage Three

 A wide range of topics are explored including music from the Western Classical tradition, popular music and jazz, folk music and world music.
 Boys can expect to play keyboards, sing, play percussion instruments, working on their own and in groups.
-There is extensive use of Music ICT and boys use music computers from the First Form to explore compositional techniques.
+There is extensive use of Music ICT and boys use music computers from the First Form to explore composition.

 Key Stage Four